sashaj/github-trending/README.md

-# 9_test
+# JS github-trending

+This project simulates github.com/trending for JS.

-You would also need to put your github's personal token in root folder of the app.
+In order to run, you would also need to put your github's personal token in root folder of the app.
 The token is used to increase api requests rate limit.

-If you don't have the token, you can easily create one (https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+If you don't have the token,
+you can create one (https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

 Instructions: